Expert Guide to Landing Your Dream Job: Strategies for Crafting a Standout CV, Resume, Cover Letter and LinkedIn Profile

 [Your Name]

-Here’s an example of the perfect resume for a job seeker who is new to the field:
+Here’s an example the perfect resume for a first-time job seeker:

 Name: John Doe